JeffCoster/merge/terms.md

 This topic is explained more fully by the examples and their documentation.

 ### Extension Functions
 The mapping configuration approach, used by Merger, significantly reduces the amount of code development.
-However, it is sometimes a necessary to develop custom code, as delegated functions, for example:
+However, it is sometimes necessary, to develop custom code; as delegate functions, for example:

 - to format a price in a particular way